flynnsharwood/pixBoards/readme.md

 Or do `python3 cli.py` or `python3 __main__.py`

 flags you might use

 `--upload` ensure all files are being uploaded.
 If you have pictures with the same filenames in different folders, you might need to fix this.

+`--gitPush` this will push your created html files to a github repo. set up your repo to trigger a gh_pages deployment every push.

+`--config` change the config file being used

+this is a link to an example board. [https://flynnsharwood.github.io/exampleBoard/index.html](https://flynnsharwood.github.io/exampleBoard/index.html)